openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 queryOsAccountById(localId: number, callback: AsyncCallback&lt;OsAccountInfo&gt;): void

-Queries information about the OS account of the given ID.
+Queries information about the system account of the given ID.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.